 Skylar began taking lessons with Lan Shi at the age of five after begging her parents to allow her to go with the ‘big kids’ to learn.
 After a year of waiting, Rod and Cheryl decided to let her go, much to Skylar’s delight.
 And she is now taught by her older sister.

 This early start has allowed Skylar to get to where she is at a young age, and she loves playing with her family in every concert they do.

 She is doing well in her schooling and her favourite subject is English, and like her older sister, it’s not unusual to find her curled up on the couch reading in her spare time.

 Micah began learning piano and violin in 2018 and is advancing rapidly.
 His studious mindset and outlook on life is a great asset to him.
-He loves homeschooling where he does very well in pretty much all areas, but his favourites are science and medicine.
+He loves homeschooling where he does very well in pretty much all areas, but his favourite is history.

 Having begun taking part in their family concerts at the age of two, Elisha is certainly not scared to get up in front of people!
 His bright smile, cheery greetings and love for people make him an instant classic with people everywhere the family sings.

 Along with Micah, Elisha also began his music studies in 2018 and enjoys being taught by Jacob and Taylah.

 Elisha started schooling officially in 2019, but has always enjoyed sitting at the table with the other ‘big kids’ doing school for many years.
 As one of the youngest in a large family, Elisha has learnt many things, and at a young age would be able to talk like a grown up; many of the things he came out with sounded as though he was twenty six, not six!
 When he’s not busy practicing or schooling, Elisha enjoys much reading.